How to Get Up in the Morning When You Don’t Want To

 8 min read

-Let’s face it, some of us will never be morning people.
-Sometimes staying in bed is just far more preferable than whatever the day has planned for us!
-That doesn’t mean that there aren’t factors that can make getting out of our cosy nests harder in the morning.
-Whether you stayed up later than you should or got a full 8 hours, the morning can be tough.
-Here are some of the top morning struggles:
+Let’s face it: some of us will never be morning people.
+Sometimes staying in bed is just far more preferable than whatever the day has planned for us.
+Although, that doesn’t mean there aren’t specific factors which make getting out of our cosy nests difficult.
+To help, we’ve explored tips to help you get out of bed with a spring in your step.
+Read on for insider tips from sleep experts to make your wake-up routine more manageable.

 A good morning starts the night before.
 The best thing you can do for your sleep is to stick to a routine: go to bed at the same time every day and you’ll see the benefits.
 Some of our favourite activities for good sleep include:

-Preparing yourself for sleep can help you get a proper rest, which will make you feel much more energetic when you wake.
+Preparing yourself for sleep can help you get proper rest, making you feel much more energetic when you wake up.
 Find out how to create the perfect evening routine.

-Your circadian rhythm is what controls your sleep pattern and many of us work against our natural schedule.
-Jordan Gaines Lewis, a sleep researcher and PhD student at Pennsylvania State University, says many factors make us struggle to get out of bed.
+Your circadian rhythm is what controls your sleep pattern.
+Unfortunately, many of us lead lives and have routines which work against our natural sleep schedule.
+Jordan Gaines Lewis, a Neuroscience PhD student at Pennsylvania State University and editor-in-chief at ScienceSeeker, says many factors make us struggle to get out of bed:

 ‘The biggest factor is that most of us are waking up way earlier than our bodies want us to.
 Our circadian rhythm prefers that we rise with the sun, so a 5am alarm to make sure we get to work on time isn’t exactly natural for us.’